dileeps861/CS5700_Project4_OwnCDN/README.md

 4. Cache replacement policy implementation
 5. Testing and debugging the code for http server and cache
 6. Writing the report
+7. Writing the deployment scripts for the http server.
-7. Active measurement of the CDN performance initial code
+8. Active measurement of the CDN performance initial code

 ## Challenges:
-1. DNS resolution for the CDN for the was challenging to implement.
-2. Geo-IP based routing for the CDN was challenging to understand and implement.
-3. Active measurement of the CDN performance was challenging to implement and took a lot of time to understand.
-4. Cache and eviction policy implementation was challenging to implement.
-5. Understanding the grading beacon, deploy run code on replicas and cdn server was difficult.
-6. Testing and debugging the code was challenging.
+This project was extremely challenging for both of us.
+Trying to understand the infrastructure of the server and the replicas was a big challenge.
+Understanding the workings of the DNS server and the usage of dnslib took some time.
+Trying to get active measurements work with scamper was extremely difficult and it took a lot of time to figure out something that would work and be feasible.
+Http servers caching also took some effort.
+We tried tons of different caching mechanisms and using a file vs a db approach.
+Furthermore, testing and debugging the code and understanding the grading beacon took some time and effort.

 ## How to run the code
 1. Go to the directory where the code is present.